 Here comes another blog about 2014.
 I wrote about the tree planting on March 21st, the anniversary of Susie’s death, but there were lots more plantings throughout the year.
 I’m going to write a little about the plantings in each month.
 I want the world to know about the wonderful events and the wonderful people I met.

 Usually the next tree is for Susie’s birthday, but this year the Woman’s Club planted a yellowwood the week before.
-It was a street tree and it was fun to watch as the cars came down busy Walnut Street and glanced at us hanging the tree-grams.
+It was a street tree and it was fun to watch as the cars came down busy Walnut Street and glanced at us hanging the tree-grams.image

 There I was with the planting team again at the Arboretum on Arbor Day planting a Korean Mountain Ash.
-The offer of tree Kibbles brought some Girl Scouts away from the other activities.
-Then I went with them along the stream and got my hands dirty helping them plant a small grove.
+The offer of tree Kibbles brought some Girl Scouts away from the other activities. imageThen I went with them along the stream and got my hands dirty helping them plant a small grove. imageNow I count groups of trees as groves when the individual trees don’t have a person or event connected with them.

-And there was a grove of trees planted in a bare traffic island by the Emerson/Garfield neighborhood.
+And there was a grove of trees planted in a bare traffic island by the Emerson/Garfield neighborhood. image

 So in April 2014 Spokane tree #256 and Spokane grove #5 were planted.